-Corollary~\ref{cor:edges} gives an upper bound on the number of hyperedges of a $1$-Sperner hypergraph in terms of the number of vertices.
+Corollary~\ref{cor:edges} gives an upper bound on the size of a $1$-Sperner hypergraph in terms of its order.
 Can we prove a lower bound of a similar form?
-In general not, since adding universal vertices, isolated vertices, or twin vertices preserves the $1$-Sperner property and the number of edges, while it increases the number of vertices.
-However, as we show next, for $1$-Sperner hypergraphs without universal, isolated vertices, and twin vertices, we prove the following sharp lower bound on the number of hyperedges.
+In general not, since adding universal vertices, isolated vertices, or twin vertices preserves the $1$-Sperner property and the size, while it increases the order.
+However, as we show next, for $1$-Sperner hypergraphs without universal, isolated, and twin vertices, the following sharp lower bound on the size in terms of the order holds.